Currently taught courses

-BIOE 428 Freshwater Ecology (Fall semesters)
+BIOE 428 Freshwater Ecology (Fall and Spring semesters)

 This course examines relationships between freshwater organisms and their environment.
 We learn about the ecology of rivers, lakes, reservoirs, and wetlands, with exposure to a wide diversity of organisms and processes.
 Emphasis is placed on linking basic concepts and real-world applications.